Strong Honorable Individuals Nurturing Empowerment

 Girls SHINE develops a Village that nurtures excellence in African American girls.
-The Village approach includes screened facilitators, peer mentors of high school age, college mentors and adult volunteers.
+The Village approach includes screened facilitators, peer coaches of high school grades 6 through 12, college coaches and adult volunteers.
 Parents/guardians are considered extensions of the Village and are engaged in ongoing activities and communication.

 The program employs effective strategies designed to encourage girls to reach their academic, social and historical and leadership potential.